duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-4-1-validation.md

 ## Explicitly triggering validation

 A call to SaveChanges triggers all of the validations covered in this article.
-But you don?t need to rely on SaveChanges.
+But you don't need to rely on SaveChanges.
 You may prefer to validate elsewhere in your application.

 DbContext.GetValidationErrors will trigger all of the validations, those defined by annotations or the Fluent API, the validation created in IValidatableObject (e.g., Blog.Validate), and the validations performed in the DbContext.ValidateEntity method.